wsheehan/cryptopi/daily_notes/wills_notes.md

 * Mining Pool?
   * found mining pool software for cryptonote
   * [the software](https://github.com/fancoder/cryptonote-universal-pool) would allow us to run our own mining pool

+# May 16

+* Pool config
+  * Downloaded redis via `sudo apt-get install redis-server`
+  * Redis is a data structure storage server that is incredibly fast & used by pool software
+  * install nodejs as per their website [installation](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions)